nmayhall-vt/FermiCG/README.md

 	julia> using Pkg; Pkg.build("PyCall")
 	```
 ### Notes
-- Uses ITensor for dense algorithms
+- Use ITensor for dense algorithm